Most people taking vitamin D3 don’t realise they may need K2 alongside it.

 Cardiovascular Health

 Vitamin D receptors are present in heart tissue and blood vessel walls.
 D3 may help regulate blood pressure through its effect on the renin-angiotensin system, and low D3 levels are associated with increased risk of heart failure and hypertension.
-The evidence here is observational rather than conclusive from trials, but the relationship is consistent across studies.
+The evidence here is largely observational, but the relationship is consistent across studies.

 Benefits of Vitamin K2